KeyboardKit/KeyboardKit/README.md

 `createKeyboard()`, so that the base class knows which keyboard to use, and use the keyboard delegate functions to detect user action on the keyboard.

+## Emoji collection view

-KeyboardKit also contains functionality for creating a wrapper app, that can be used to select emojis from a collection view.
-This is nice to have, if the user doesn't want to give the keyboard extension full access.
+KeyboardKit also provides an emoji collection view, that can be used to display your keyboard emojis in the main app as well.
+This is a nice feature to provide as a compliment to the keyboard extension, since users may not want to give the keyboard extension full access (which is required to copy and save emojis).

-To add such a collection view to your keyboard extension's wrapper app, inherit the `EmojiCollectionViewController` class, override `createKeyboard()` and bind the collection view outlet.
+To use the collection view in your app, just add a collection view to your view and let it inherit the `EmojiCollectionView` class.
+Then, all you have to do is to set the `keyboard` property to your custom keyboard, then set `emojiDelegate` to handle taps and long presses.

+## Additional functionality

+If you have a look at the source code you'll find additional functionality that you can use in your app.
+The `Extensions` folder contains image extensions that helps you copying, saving, resizing and styling images.
+The `System` folder has some system urls that you can use, e.g. to take a user to keyboard settings.
+In the `Threading` folder, you have an amazing threading operator, that simplifies pushing operations to a background thread, then popping back to the main thread.

+Enjoy!